katetywu/Financial-Market/README.md

-# Relationship between Financing and Productivity
+# Relationship between financing and productivity
-### _Evidence from the manufacturing industry in India_
+_Evidence from the manufacturing industry in India_